 Much like the seat, bodywork can also affect the performance of your chassis.
-Properly mounting the body is also important to achieving maximum performance from your kart.
-We will not attempt to cover every detail of how to mount your body because each style body requires a little different detail.
-The following is a quick overview to aid you in the process.
+Properly mounting the body is important to achieving maximum performance from your kart.
+In addition, it is highly recommend that only authentic Phantom bodywork is used.
+PRC chassis' are designed exclusively with Phantom bodywork.